 Although the linear plot will always be with us, the point here is that there are other games in town.

 A circular plot is not one where the main character ends in the place he or she started.
 Such a plot characterizes the Hero’s Journey.
 The diagram to the right is in the form of a circle.
 It is a circular story type.

 This plot form is structured like a round dance as a series of stories, with the hand of one person clasping the hand of a partner to create the first story.
 The partner, in turn, clasps the hand of the next person in line to create the second story.
 The stories continue until the first person’s hand is the last one clasped.

-The classic example is La Ronde by Arthur Schniztler written in 1897.
+The classic example of this plot form is La Ronde by Arthur Schniztler written in 1897.
 Each of its ten characters appears in two consecutive scenes, with one character from the final scene having appeared in the first.

 Think of each twist in her hair as composed of one plait from the twist before and one new plait, and this pattern continues until the last twist meets one of the plaits from the beginning.

 The story begins with the end result of some series of actions, and the plot unfolds to reveal how the pieces came together to produce the result.

 The story begins when three men wake up in a Las Vegas hotel room with no memory of the night before.
 The questions are: How did Ed Helms lose a tooth?
 Why does Zack Galifianakis have a baby?
 And where is the groom?
 Wait.
 There’s a tiger in the bathroom?

 This is the polar opposite of the Aristotelean cause-and-effect chain of action that heads toward a dramatic conclusion.
 Vogel calls it tock-tick instead of the Aristotelian tick-tock of the bomb about to go off.